Digital marketers who live and breathe content understand its value, but how do you communicate that to your team?

 - Where are they most likely to discover a product/service like yours?

-- Who (or what blogs) do they look to for advice or education?
+- Who (or what blogs) do they turn to for advice or education?

 2) Use high purchase intent keywords

-It’s important to consider the potential business value of your content when writing new company blog posts and on-page content.
-One way you can do this is by using high purchase intent keywords within your content marketing.
+It’s important to capitalize on potential business value when writing new blog posts and on-page content.
+One option is to utilize high purchase intent keywords in your content.

 By optimizing their content for search intent, Ahrefs increased their traffic by 677% and secured the number one spot in Google search results.

-Search intent refers to the ‘why’ behind a search query.
-High purchase intent keywords are keywords centered on buying decisions and suggest a high explicit intention to purchase.
-In contrast, low intent keywords are instances where the user uses informational or navigation search terms.
+Search intent refers to the “why” behind a search query.
+High purchase intent keywords are centered on buying decisions and suggest a strong intent to purchase.
+In contrast, low intent keywords consist of informational or navigational search terms.

-People using low intent keywords are most likely to be in the awareness or interest stage of the buyer journey, as they are just searching for information or looking to visit a specific website, without an explicit intention to purchase.
+People using low intent keywords are most likely in the awareness or interest stage of the buyer journey.
+They’re just searching for information or looking to visit a specific website, and don’t have an explicit intent to purchase.

-Making use of high intent keywords within your content will increase your chances of attracting customers who are within the purchase stage of the buyer journey, increasing your likelihood of converting those visitors into buyers.
+Incorporating high intent keywords into your content will raise the number of customers you attract who are in the purchase stage of the buyer journey.

 3) Do keyword research

-In order to find high intent keywords, you will need to perform keyword research.
-Although many people focus on search volume and traffic when performing keyword research, your main focus should be to choose keywords that your target audience uses.
+To find high intent keywords, you need to search for them properly.
+Although many people concentrate on search volume and traffic, your aim should be to choose keywords your target audience uses.
 Draw them in with a potential solution to their problem and they’ll be more likely to convert to customers.

-Ensuring the business value of your content doesn’t stop at creating and analyzing your blog posts.
-You should also be aligning your content with other marketing initiatives, instead of producing it in silos.
+In addition to creating and analyzing, you should also align your content with other marketing initiatives, instead of producing it in silos.

-When creating your content marketing plan, be sure to incorporate how you plan to distribute that content.
-There are many ways you can distribute your blog articles to further their chances of success.
-You can align your content with an email marketing campaign, use it for organic social media, paid social advertising or distribute it as a PR campaign.
+When developing a content marketing plan, be sure to incorporate how you will distribute the content.
+A wider reach will further its chances of success.
+You can align your content with an email marketing campaign, use it for organic social media or paid advertising, or distribute it as a PR campaign.

-Remember to use UTMs if you plan to promote your blog posts externally.
-By using UTMs you will be able to track which method of distribution worked most effectively, allowing you to confidently report on the impact your content marketing had within wider marketing initiatives.
+Remember to use UTMs if you plan to promote externally.
+UTMs detail which methods of distribution are effective, illustrating the impact of your content within wider marketing initiatives.

 Benefits of measuring content business value

-One of the obvious benefits of measuring your content’s business value is you can see the results of your hard work.
-Being able to see how your work directly impacts your business helps to keep you motivated and inspired.
+One of the obvious benefits of measuring your content’s business value is viewing the results of your hard work.
+Seeing how your efforts directly affect your business helps keep you motivated and inspired.

 1) Create feedback loops to supercharge your content

-The success of your content doesn’t rely solely on the marketing team.
-If you really want your content marketing to reach new heights, you’ll need to collaborate with customer-facing teams like sales and customer service.
-However, these teams are also busy and need a good reason to give you and your content efforts the time of day!
+Your content’s performance doesn’t rely solely on the marketing team.
+If you want it to reach new heights, you need to collaborate with customer-facing teams like sales and customer service.
+However, these teams are also busy and need a good reason to give you the time of day!

-Once you can demonstrate how content will help them as well, talk to customer-facing roles to learn about the customer journey, pain-points, and the best way to reach leads through content.
-Collaboration between organizational teams is just one of the key components in ensuring your content provides business value.
-When done correctly, content can be a powerful tool for recruitment, sales, customer service, and many other aspects of the business.
+Once you demonstrate how content will help them, talk to customer-facing roles to learn about the customer journey, pain points, and the best way to reach leads.
+Collaboration between organizational teams is a key component of ensuring you provide value.
+When done correctly, content can be a powerful tool for recruitment, sales, customer service, and many other business aspects.

-Use departmental feedback loops to fine tune future content and make your content machine stronger.
-For example, active feedback loops means you’ll have customer-facing teams sending you the most common questions they get asked.
-You can create content that answers those questions, so customers can find it themselves, or your customer-facing teams can send a link to easily answer multiple questions at once.
+Departmental feedback loops fine-tune and strengthen your content machine.
+For example, active feedback loops involve customer-facing teams sending you their most commonly asked questions.
+You can then create content that answers those questions so customers can find it themselves, or your customer-facing teams can send a link to easily answer multiple questions at once.

 2) Validate your expenses and budget requests

-Demonstrating the business value of content means you can justify the budget you request to fuel those efforts.
+Demonstrated business value justifies the budget you request to fuel your efforts.

-If you can show how content marketing contributes to the business in terms of revenue or lead generation, that’s your bargaining chip for trying new things that may be riskier, but has higher potential for returns.
+If you can show how content contributes to the business in terms of revenue or lead generation, you have a bargaining chip to try things that may be riskier but have the potential for higher returns.

-Justifying your budget requests means you get funding to try new things, drive lead growth, and perfect your content strategy.
+Justifying your budget requests earns you funding to try new things, drive lead growth, and perfect your content strategy.

-When you know which content performs the best in terms of bringing in leads and revenue, you’ll have a clearer picture of where to invest more of your efforts.
-Use analytical tools and metrics to see what works and what doesn’t, then use those findings and improve your content strategy moving forward.
+When you identify which content performs the best in terms of bringing in leads and revenue, you’ll have a clearer picture of where to invest your efforts.
+Use analytical tools and metrics to see what works and what doesn’t, then learn from this to improve your content strategy.

 We’ll dive further into measurement below.